MaxHilsdorf/Walking-Bass-Generator/readme.md

 MyMIDI.addTempo(track, time, 120)
 ```

+Then, you iterate over the composed bassline and add every note to the MIDI file.

 ```python
 for i, j in enumerate([list_of_pitches]):
     MyMIDI.addNote(track = 0, channel = 0, pitch = j, time = i,
                duration = 1, volume = 100)
 ```
+Lastly, you save the file somewhere on your computer.

 ```python
 binfile = open("fly me.mid", "wb")